 2. Cover Medicare premiums

-You can use your HSA to pay certain Medicare expenses, including premiums for Part A, Part B, Part C (Medicare Advantage), and Part D prescription drug coverage, but not supplemental (Medigap) policy premiums.
+You can use your HSA to pay certain Medicare expenses, including premiums for Part A, Part B, Part C (Medicare Advantage), and Part D prescription drug coverage, but not premiums for a Medicare supplemental policy such as Medigap.
 Retirees over age 65 who have employer-sponsored health coverage can use their HSA to pay their share of those costs as well.

 3. Pay for other expenses

-Once you turn age 65, you can use your HSA to pay for any nonqualified medical expenses like buying a boat or new patio furniture, but you don't get to take full advantage of the tax savings; you're required to pay state and federal taxes for such expenditures.
-(If you're not age 65 or older, you will pay a 20% penalty on nonmedical withdrawals, and you'll also pay taxes for such withdrawals.)
+Once you turn age 65, you can use your HSA to pay for any nonqualified medical expenses like buying a boat or new patio furniture, but you don't get to take full advantage of the tax savings; you're required to pay federal and potentially state taxes for such expenditures.
+(If you're not age 65 or older, you will pay a 20% penalty and taxes on withdrawals for anything other than qualified medical expenses.)

 Avoiding the pitfalls